TitansBane/Elysium-Remastered/README.md

 ## Preface

-Elysium Remastered is a complete rebuild of the original Elysium mod list.
+Elysium Remastered is a complete rebuild of the original Elysium modlist.
 Like the original, it focuses primarily on visuals and fully features hundreds of new additions and full Creation Club support ($20 for Anniversary Upgrade is required)—extending the base setup with Enai Siaion's full suite of gameplay overhauls and various new quests and encounters.
 In addition, many new mods, such as Beyond Skyrim - Bruma, Interesting NPCs, Legacy of the Dragonborn, Wyrmstooth, and a wide variety of new content, were added.
 You should expect a more challenging game with this list.

 **Yes, this means you NEED the $20 Anniversary Edition upgrade to install this list**